-If ever there was a volatile subject in dog groups it is the topic of raw feeding, home cooked, or kibble based diet.
+If ever there was a volatile subject in dog groups, it is the perfect husky diet.
+Kibble vs raw food, home-cooked, or kibble-based diet.
 Just mention one of these subjects and watch the proverbial fur begin to fly.
 People will argue at length how their choice of diet is preferable over the others.
 All diets have their strengths and weakness.
 Debating the “rightness” of these diets is pointless.
-So instead, I am going relegate myself to offering you information so that you can make your own well informed choice about what to feed your Snow Dog.
+So instead, I am going to relegate myself to offering you information so that you can make your own well-informed choice about what to feed your Snow Dog.

 To look at Siberian Huskies and Malamutes you would not think that these tough and hardy dogs would be prone to sensitive stomachs and easily upset digestive tracts.
 But these dogs do have special needs and requirements when it comes to feeding and diet.
 All breeds of dogs require good nutrition that optimally supports their daily requirements for the production of fuel for their body.
 Huskies and Malamutes have a need for good quality high protein foods but low carbohydrate needs (sources not from wheat, corn, or soy).